gbl08ma/utilities/README.md

 ## And as a bonus...

-  - Weights less than 140 KiB, saving space on your Prizm's storage memory and speeding up its transfer between calculators.
+  - **Weights less than 140 KiB**, saving space on your Prizm's storage memory and speeding up its transfer between calculators.

   - Really fast to start up - it's usually even faster than the built-in app Run-Mat!